vueup/vue-quill/README.md

   - [Export](https://vueup.github.io/vue-quill/api/export.html)

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please create a [new discussion](https://github.com/vueup/vue-quill/discussions) first for what you would like to change.

 ## Quill
 [Quill API document](https://quilljs.com/docs/quickstart/)